acl2026-srw/acl2026-srw.github.io/README.md

-# ACL 2023 SRW Website
+# ACL SRW 2026 Website
-Coming soon to an ACL near you :)
+This repository includes scripts for ACL 2026 SRW website.
+The content is mainly written in Markdown files.